nikandlv/dynamic-redux/README.md

 there are 2 main functions

-`injectAction` which takes any amount of parameters and then adds the actions to your component
+`injectAction` which takes function name and the action and injects it into your component props

-`injectReducer` which also takes any amount of parameters and adds the reducers to your component
+`injectReducer` which takes a reducer name and injcets it into your component props